youngcc3157/labs/lab11.md

 	There can be errors between what HCI actually does and what the user actually meant to do.

+##Third part
 >Name : YoungChul Chun
 Website : www.weirdtube.wtf
 Description : Streaming website of weird videos Project Goal : For entertainment
 Communication Modes : www.weirdtube.wtf
 		      https://github.com/mmetro/WeirdSideofYouTube

+##Forth part
 >I think that standard coding is definitely necessary because in a work environment,
 	lots of people code in a same project and sometimes issues can be raise understanding each other's code.
 That's when standard code is needed so that there won't be any confusion